-I. Transfer Applicants (1+3-Year Program)
+Transfer Applicants (1+3-Year Program)

 - (1) General Requirements: One year of preprofessional study is required for admission to the Bachelor of Education program.
-Applicants must present - a. successful completion of at least 24 units of transferable course weight applicable to the specific degree program for which they have applied; - b. satisfactory standing in the Faculty or postsecondary institution from which they wish to transfer; - c. an AGPA of at least 2.0.
+Applicants must present - a. successful completion of at least ★24 transferable course weight applicable to the specific degree program for which they have applied; - satisfactory standing in the Faculty or postsecondary institution from which they wish to transfer; - an AGPA of at least 2.0.
 (See §14.2.1 for information about the calculation of the AGPA.)

-Note: Applicants are ranked according to their AGPA, composed of required courses.

-(2) Recommended Courses for the Preprofessional Year: Applicants should present those postsecondary courses relevant to the specific route in which they plan to enrol.
+- (1) Applicants are ranked according to their AGPA, composed of required - (2) Applicants without ★24 transferable course work may apply to the Secondary Education CTS major route provided they have the following: - a. applicable and recognized journey tickets or approved two or three year diploma or certificate - b.
+English Language Arts 30-1 (or equivalent) - c.
+Subject from Group A. B. or C - (2) Recommended Courses for the Preprofessional Year: Applicants should present those postsecondary courses relevant to the specific route in which they plan to enrol.